Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 ```

 ### Verify Data
-`verifyData` will cryptographically verify that the signed message was signed with the given signature
+`verifyData` will cryptographically verify that the signed message was signed with the given signature.
+The following algorithms are currently supported: "PS256", "PS384", "PS512", "RS256", "RS384", "RS512", "ES256","ES256K", "ES384", and "ES512".

 ```javascript
 const verifyResult = await cryptoClient.verifyData("RS256", buffer, signature.result);